-The URL of a webpage is an important factor as far as search engine optimization is concerned.
-Right after the title tags and meta description, a meaningful URL is considered a strong signal towards the “intent” of a page because, apart from Anchor text, a URL is the only parameter that can be used to “judge” a page before visiting it.
+The URL of a web page is an important factor as far as search engine optimization is concerned.
+(Although, arguably, they are less important than they used to be.)
+Previously, a meaningful URL was considered a strong signal towards the “intent” of a page because, apart from anchor text, a URL was the only parameter that can be used to “judge” a page before visiting it.

-Some best practices are shown below that webmasters should keep in mind when naming the URLs of their webpages.
+Below, I will share some best practices that webmasters should keep in mind when naming the URLs of their webpages.

 Another advantage is that you don’t get unnecessary, irrelevant traffic that isn’t targeted.
 For example, if your page URL is domain.com/women/skirts.html, it is expected that you will get very few hits from male visitors.
 However, if the URL of the same page is domain.com/wearables/page001.html, you will get hits from both male and female visitors, and a portion of the traffic will bounce off.
 This can cause “visitor dissatisfaction” because you haven’t clearly defined the purpose of the page and your customers are “discovering” the intent of the page rather than “knowing it beforehand.”

 Dynamically generated URLs are by no means weaker than their static counterparts.
 It’s not that search engines have some sort of “hatred” with URLs that have &, ?, other special characters, or session IDs embedded within them, but search engines may have a tough time interpreting a dynamically generated address.
 The worst case is when the address of a given page keeps changing at regular intervals.
 Your website may lose valuable Google juice because a redirect from an old address to a new address always results in loss of PageRank (by a very meager amount, but it does).